-Technological advancements in recent years has lead to a new way of people looking at finance.
+Technological advancements in recent years have lead to a new way of people looking at finance.
 Individuals as part of the crowd are now able to push banks aside in order to get a better rate on there savings (or to borrow for cheaper).
 All this is due to the growing phenomenon of Crowdfunding.

 1) Lending based crowdfunding (Peer-to-peer lending) – This is by far the most common model and it is the platform that really set the crowd funding world alight.
 The lending based model was designed to bypass banks so that both investors(savers) and borrowers benefit by getting the best interest rate possible.